Alpine states

-The term Alpine states or Alpine countries refers to the territory of eight countries associated with the Alpine region, as defined by the Alpine Convention of 1991: Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland.
+The Alpine states or Alpine countries are eight countries associated with the Alpine region, as defined by the Alpine Convention of 1991: Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland.

 Territory

 The territory includes 83 NUTS 3-level local administrative divisions and about 6,200 municipalities.

 In a narrow sense, the term "Alpine states" could be applied to Austria (28.7% of the total area), Italy (27.2%), and France (21.4%), which represent more than 77% of the Alpine territory and more than three quarters of the Alpine population.
-However, for larger countries like Italy and France, the share of their territory within the Alpine region only amounts to 17% and 7% respectively.
+However, for larger countries like Italy and France, the share of their territory within the Alpine region only amounts to 17% and 7%, respectively.
 From a strictly national point of view, and with the exception of microstates Liechtenstein and Monaco, the Alps are dominant in only two countries: Austria (65.5% of its territory) and Switzerland (65%).

+Diplomacy

+The diplomatic status between these countries varies depending on their individual relationships with each other.
+Many of these countries are members of the European Union (EU) and have close diplomatic ties with each other through this regional organization.
+The EU has helped to facilitate greater cooperation and integration among the Alpine states in various areas, such as trade, transportation, and environmental policy.

+There are also several bilateral agreements and treaties between these countries, covering issues such as border security, trade, and cultural exchange.
+In addition, these countries work together through various regional and international organizations, including the United Nations and the World Trade Organization.